pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_presence.md

 ```

 Parameters:
-- channels (Array): Either channels or channelGroups is required.
-Channels on which to set state.
+- channels (Array): Channels to set state.
+Provide either channels or channelGroups.
-- channelGroups (Array): Either channels or channelGroups is required.
-Channel Group on which to set state.
+- channelGroups (Array): Channel Groups to set state.
+Provide either channels or channelGroups.
-- state (any): JSON object with key/value pairs (int, float, string).
-No nesting.
-Keys prefixed with pn are reserved.
-If state is undefined, returns current state for the specified uuid.
-Existing keys are overwritten.
-Delete keys by setting value to null.
+- state (any): JSON object of key/value pairs (int, float, string).
+No nested objects.
+Keys starting with pn are reserved.
+If state is undefined, current state for the UUID is returned.
+Existing keys are overwritten; set value to null to delete.

 #### Get state